hannavw/DSF/README.md

 # DSF
-My portfolio for the course Data Science Fundamentals
+My portfolio for the course Data Science Fundamentals.
 <br>
 I'm new to programming but I'm eager to learn.